hediet/vscode-debug-visualizer/extension/README.md

 Currently, only JavaScript (and thus TypeScript) values can be visualized and only a few visualizations are supported.
 The architecture is solid enough to support other languages in the future.

+# `@hediet/debug-visualizer-data-extraction`

+A library that provides infrastructure to implement and register custom data extractors.
+See [README](../data-extraction/README.md) of the library for more info.

 # See Also